iurisman/rust-dust/README.md

 is an advanced topic that I am leaving out, but if you're interested, here's [an excellent write-up](https://rust-unofficial.github.io/too-many-lists/second-iter.html).

+#### 2.6.
+Future Improvements

+Our implementation of the stack data structure is for educational purposes only.
+You should not use it in production for the following reasons:
+* Not thread safe.
+This can be addressed in two ways.
+1) use `Arc` instead of `Rc`, which uses atomc integer to increment and decrement reference counts.
+Should be a straightforward replacement, but has a slight performance cost.
+2) `RefCell` cannot be shared between threads.
+* Lacks many useful methods available on `std::vec::Vec`.

 ### 3. Dequeue